This post is also available in:

 Instant Payment Solutions Peak across Latin America

-For Brazil, we recently analyzed how the instant payment platform PIX has been highly successful and efficient in Brazil.
+For Brazil, we recently analyzed in our popular payment methods research paper how the instant payment platform PIX has been highly successful and efficient in Brazil.
 It has quickly become a massively favored payment method for its speed and user-friendly features, with the iGaming sector no exception.

 Moreover, The Electronic Clearing House of Peru (CCE) has also addressed the efficiency of instant payment systems, the positive influence they have on the market transparency and possibility of oversight.
 As a consequence, the CCE has presented plans to design and launch a Peruvian instant payment system based on improved clearance mechanisms.
 (As of the time of writing, no such framework has been deployed).